 Reconciliation Action Plan

-At BAC, we believe that a commitment to the ongoing process of reconciliation is vital to the attainment of a better future for all Australians.
+At Brisbane Airport Corporation (BAC), we believe that a commitment to the ongoing process of reconciliation is vital to the attainment of a better future for all Australians.

-Brisbane Airport Corporation's Reconciliation Action Plan 2016-2018 sets out our commitment to working towards the achievement of genuine and sustainable reconciliation between Australian Aboriginal and Torres Strait Islander peoples and the wider community.
+BAC's Reconciliation Action Plan 2019-2020 sets out our commitment to working towards the achievement of genuine and sustainable reconciliation between Australian Aboriginal and Torres Strait Islander peoples and the wider community.
 Through our actions and efforts we aim to contribute meaningfully to Closing the Gap, to reduce disadvantage among Aboriginal and Torres Strait Islander peoples.

-We are proud to formally commit to reconciliation through our Reconciliation Action Plan and important, to celebrate and promote the traditions, laws and customs of Aboriginal Torres Strait Islander peoples.
+We are proud to formally commit to reconciliation through our Reconciliation Action Plan that aims to celebrate and promote the traditions, laws and customs of Aboriginal Torres Strait Islander peoples.
 It is core to how we work towards building relationships, respect and trust with our First Australians.

 The Turrbal or Brisbane tribe occupied the country as far north as the North Pine, south to the Logan, and inland to Moggill Creek.